 CONS

-• A tapered edge not ideal for fine detailing
+- A tapered edge is not ideal for fine detailing

 Morakniv is the only one on this list that uses laminated steel on their blades.
 This means the blade is specially made with a core of hard carbon steel near the edge and softer, more flexible steel on the sides and the spine.
 This same technique is used in traditional Japanese Katana sword blades to give them razor-sharp edges with a soft and flexible spine that would bend easily to avoid breaking.
 The same logic applies here, making this whittling knife an ideal choice for carving all kinds of wood.